 As one of the fastest-growing industries in Canada, data science has become a lucrative career path for many.
-That’s because evidence suggests that artificial intelligence — or AI — will be one of the leading economic drivers of our time, with an estimated worldwide business value of $3.9 trillion USD by the year 2022.
+That’s because McKinsey estimates that artificial intelligence — or AI — will be one of the leading economic drivers of our time, with an additional economic output of around $13 trillion USD by 2030.

-“We worked with industry leaders to develop a practical curriculum, designed to take someone who’s interested in machine learning and AI and turn them into a practitioner working in that field,” says Dr. Beitinjaneh, who’s also the faculty lecturer in charge of data science programs at McGill.
+“We worked with industry leaders to develop a practical curriculum, designed to take someone who’s interested in machine learning and AI and turn them into a practitioner working in that field,” says Beitinjaneh, who’s also the faculty lecturer in charge of data science programs at the McGill School of Continuing Studies.
 The university recognized the demand for data scientists within organizations and the small talent pool and decided to bridge the gap.
 The program aims to help put students on the right path toward a career as a data analyst, data engineer, data scientist, or AI practitioner.
-Students in the program have the opportunity to work in cross-functional teams to translate earnings into business insights and help to guide business decisions.
+Students in the program have the opportunity to work in cross-functional teams to translate their learning into business decisions.